How to Prepare for Your Tastebud Trekkers Classroom Visit

 Sample Tastebud trekkers Schedule

-15 Minutes - Introduction, Cooking Demo in the classroom
+15 Minutes - Introduction, Cooking Demo in the classroom, Wash Hands

-15 Minutes - Students will work together to peel & chop apples to make applesauce
+15 Minutes - Students will work together to chop pears and prepare a personal cup of pear chia pudding

-20 Minutes - While applesauce is cooking, students will be led through a movement activity (outside if possible), discovering what “local” means
+20 Minutes - While the pudding is setting, students will be led through a movement activity (outside if possible), discovering what “local” means

-10 Minutes - Transition back to classroom, serve applesauce & have class discussion as it cools
+25 Minutes - Transition back to classroom, taste pudding & have class discussion

 Classroom Visit Structure

-Next our educator will walk your students through the process of making InstantPot applesauce.
-We would like to have 4 or 5 tables/work stations set up with clusters of desks.
-Each workstation will be given one Johnny apple peeler/corer.
-Within each of these 4 or 5 groups, we will pair students up with a buddy.
-Each pair will be given one apple to share, along with a cutting board and a crinkle cutter.
-At their workstations, pairs will take turns peeling their apples with the Johnny apple peeler/corers and then once they are peeled, students will slice their apples up using the crinkle cutters and then add their slices to the InstantPot.
-Once all of the students have completed this, we will have them clean up their workstations and the educator will start cooking the apples.
+Next our educator will walk your students through the process of making pear chia pudding.
+We would like to have the students’ desks arranged in clusters so that they can work in small groups.
+Within each of these groups, we will pair students up with a buddy.
+Each pair will be given one pear to share, along with a cutting board and a crinkle cutter.
+At their workstations, pairs will take turns chopping their pears using the crinkle cutters and will add them to a bowl at their table.
+While they are not chopping, students will be assembling their personal cup of pudding (oat milk & chia seeds) and setting it aside to let it set.
+Once all of the students have completed these tasks, we will have them clean up their workstations.

-While the applesauce is cooking, we would like to do a movement game (outside if possible) to delve into the meaning of "local" and discuss the benefits of eating local food.
-Then we will return to the classroom, pass out samples of the applesauce and do some mindful tasting together!
+While the pudding is setting, we would like to do a movement game (outside if possible) to delve into the meaning of "local" and discuss the benefits of eating local food.
+Then we will return to the classroom, practice mindful tasting as we eat our pear chia pudding and discuss what we learned.

-Each student will receive a handout with the recipe and other fun apple activities to take home!
+Each student will receive a handout with the recipe and other fun pear activities to take home!

 What We Need:

-• It would be helpful if desks could be sanitized before we start, so that we can make sure our cooking surfaces are clean.
-We will be bringing cutting boards and wipes to clean up after chopping the apples.
+It would be helpful if desks could be sanitized before we start, so that we can make sure our cooking surfaces are clean.
+We will be bringing cutting boards and wipes to clean up after chopping the pears.

-• Projector so that we can show some pictures from the farm where the apples came from (we will send you a Powerpoint/PDF before your visit)
+Projector so that we can show some pictures from the farm where the pears came from (we will send you a Powerpoint/PDF before your visit)

-• Access to an outside area for the game while the applesauce is cooking - we can talk about what that looks like at your school.
+Access to an outside area for the game while the pudding is setting - we can talk about what that looks like at your school.

 Payment